Posts Tagged ‘Tulane Business Forum’

 Laurie Ann Goldman, former CEO of Spanx, talked about some of the entrepreneurial lessons the company taught her as a keynote speaker at the 2014 Tulane Business Forum.

 But despite their differences, the two executives had a similar message for forum attendees on Thursday (Sept.
 18): Stay true to your company’s unique mission, and success will take care of itself.

-“We defined the look better-feel better connection with an accessible, best-friend mentality,” Goldman told the audience, adding that the company helped women laugh about fashion challenges like the dreaded muffin-top.
+“We defined the look better-feel better connection with an accessible, best-friend mentality,” Goldman said, adding that the company helped women laugh about fashion challenges like the dreaded muffin-top.

 “Laughing about imperfections is really just a part of sharing and helping women get comfortable with whatever they consider their problem areas to be,” Goldman said.
 “That spirit of fun and irreverence is really what separated Spanx.”

-Dunlap said the companies driving the current domestic oil production boom are looking for something that the big players like Halliburton can’t provide
+Dunlap, who became CEO of Superior Energy in 2010 and president in 2011, said the companies driving the current domestic oil production boom are looking for something that the big players in the industry — companies like Halliburton, Weatherford and Schlumberger — can’t provide

-“The new customers want reliability, they want innovation and they want cost efficiency,” Dunlap said, advantages traditionally associated with small companies.
+“The new customers want reliability, they want innovation and they want cost efficiency,” Dunlap said, noting that those were advantages traditionally associated with small companies.

 David E. Dunlap, president and CEO of Superior Energy Services, said the developers driving the current domestic oil boom are looking for oilfield services firms with a small-company mentality.